MR-FIXXIT/BaggagHustle/README.md

 ## Contributions

 - **Mohammed Rizwan**: Developed the core game mechanisms and programming, ensuring smooth gameplay and logic implementation.
-- **Naveen PJ**: Responsible for 3D modeling, creating realistic baggage and item models used throughout the game.
+- **Naveen PJ**: Primarily responsible for 3D modeling, creating realistic baggage and item models used throughout the game, and also contributed to the game mechanics.
 - **Nandakrishna Giri** : Handled all the X-ray images and their related algorithms, including processing and integration, as well as contributing some 3D models.
 - **Suraj Sunil**: Managed all audio work, including sound effects and background music, to enhance the gaming experience.